 Your best chance of success is to work closely with local criminal defense attorneys who can develop a customized defense plan that fits the facts of your case.

-Call Flaherty & Merrifield at (850) 243-6097 if you have been charged with Fleeing or Eluding, Leaving the Scene of an Accident or a DUI with Injury or Death.
+If you have been charged with Fleeing or Eluding, Leaving the Scene of an Accident or a DUI with Injury or Death in Fort Walton Beach, call Flaherty & Merrifield at (850) 243-6097 for a free, confidential case review.